Animals

 I maintain most of the quail we have.
 We're theoretically (as of December 2025) up to something like 15 coveys, although we are planning in early 2026 to build them a large indoor group enclosure.

-All of our roos are descendants of the OG Quail, Chicken.
+All of our roos are descendants of the OG Quail, a dude named Chicken.
 All of the males are named after different bird types (Vulture, Duck, Dove, &c.) and all of the hens take antique lady names (Winnifred, Agnes, Dorothy, Henrietta, &c.).

 We're a no-cull community.
 We use and sell the eggs as part of WMAF's "What the Cluck?" program.